 By Sarah Ravin, Ph.D., Clinical Psychologist and VIP Guest Blogger

 As a psychologist, a writer, and a mental health advocate, it is both a unique privilege and an incredible opportunity for me to write for LEAD’s blog.
-I wholeheartedly support LEAD’s mission to empower, educate, and advocate, not only for individuals with mental illnesses, but for their families as well.
-For far too long, parents of children and adolescents with mental illnesses were blamed, marginalized, stigmatized, and ostracized.
-Ultimately, children and teens suffered even more when they were isolated from their families and deprived of their parents’ support during their most vulnerable times.
+I wholeheartedly support LEAD’s mission to empower, educate, and advocate, not only for individuals with mental illnesses but for their families as well.
+For far too long, parents of children and adolescents with mental illnesses were blamed, marginalized, stigmatized, and isolated.
+Ultimately, children and teens suffered even more, when they were isolated from their families and deprived of their parents’ support during their most vulnerable times.
 This phenomenon was particularly pronounced in the treatment of adolescent eating disorders.
-By sharing the story of an adolescent girl who recovered from Anorexia Nervosa with the support of her family, and by describing the treatment approach that has enabled her and many others like her to thrive, it is my hope to educate, empower, and advocate for other teens and families who are facing an eating disorder diagnosis.
+By sharing the story of an adolescent girl who recovered from Anorexia Nervosa with the support of her family, and by describing the treatment approach that has enabled her and many others like her to thrive, I hope to educate, empower, and advocate for other teens and families who are facing an eating disorder diagnosis.

 A Glimpse Into Treatment

 “Mom, I hate you.
 Dad, I hate you.
 And no offense, Dr. Ravin, but I hate you, too.”
 Stacey glared at me with pursed lips and a vile look in her eyes.